 What an assortment to choose from… Yet hardly any are low sodium!
 You will find package after package touting their low fat content and many sporting the American Heart Association seal of approval.
 As though lowering fat was the only consideration for heart health!
 And don’t even get me started on the packaging labels.
 Some serving sizes are per slice while other are per ounce and still others are per gram.
 What’s a shopper to do?

 The bottom line, though, is that most deli meat products are so high in sodium that you’d have to restrict yourself to only one slice or just a couple of those super skinny slices per sandwich.
 By the time you pile on lettuce, tomato, onions, mustard, & mayo on the bread, the flavor of the luncheon meat will be lost.
 What’s the point?
 You might as well just make yourself a veggie sandwich or a Swiss cheese sandwich.
 Nevertheless, if you really crave a deli type sandwich, read the labels carefully and try to limit yourself to between 200 – 350 mg. sodium for the meat portion of your sandwich.
 That may mean just one slice of deli meat or it may mean just a portion of the supposed serving size: only 2-3 slices instead of 4-6 slices.
-(NOTE: Since this was originally posted, several new deli-meat products have come on the market.
-Checkout this more recent POST.)
+(For more on deli-meat products, check out this post and this more recent post.)

 You may be fortunate enough to find low sodium salami.
 Gallo makes a dry salami product that’s only 260 mg. sodium for five slices.
 Columbus also makes a low sodium salami with 290 mg. for a 5 slice serving.
 And salami is very tasty, so you could make yourself a salami sandwich using only four slices and still get a flavor punch.